GijsTimmers/yamlradio/README.md

 On Ubuntu:

-    $ sudo apt-get install python3-pip mplayer2
+    $ sudo apt-get install python3-pip mpv

 On Arch:

-    $ sudo pacman -S python-pip mplayer
+    $ sudo pacman -S python-pip mpv

 After installing `pip`, use it to install `yamlradio`:

     $ sudo pip3 install yamlradio

-You don't need to mind the dependencies as they will be installed automatically.
+You don't need to mind the python dependencies as they will be installed automatically.

 ## Usage